Arquisoft/wiq_es04a/investigation/test00/README.md

 ## How-to start?

-Run npm install and npm start dev when you are in the 'test00' folder.
+Run npm install and npm run dev when you are in the 'test00' folder.

 An URL will be displayed in your terminal, simply copy and paste it into your browser.